Robert Gibson (wrestler): Later career (2002–present)

 He also appeared at one Wrestle Birmingham show in 2002 as "Robert Fuller Jr.", pretending to be the son of veteran wrestler Robert Fuller, a gimmick also used by other wrestlers.
 In late 2003/2004, Robert along with Ricky Morton, joined the newly formed "Original" Big Time Wrestling, under the banner of the All World Wrestling League.
 From 2007 to 2009, he worked for Ultimate Wrestling, a promotion in his home town of Pensacola, Florida, where he was one half of the first ever Ultimate Wrestling Tag-team Champions with Bobby Doll.
 In September 2010, he returned to Ultimate Wrestling.
 In 2014, The Rock-n-Roll Express was still wrestling on the independent circuit.
 In 2016, The Rock N' Roll Express made a special appearance as part of TNA's weekly televised program Impact Wrestlings Total Nonstop Deletion episode, where they took part in the Tag Team Apocalypto match along with other tag teams.
 In February 2017, WWE played a video package of the Rock n' Roll Express and the announcement of their hall of fame induction set for pre-WrestleMania.
 The Rock N Roll Express participated in the 2019 edition of the Jim Crockett Cup, but were defeated by The Briscoe Brothers in the first round.
 During the NWA television tapings on October 1, 2019, they won the NWA World Tag Team Championship.
 The team made their New Japan Pro Wrestling debut during the Fighting Spirit Unleashed 2019 event, 3 events promoted by NJPW in the United States.

+As of 2025, Gibson and Morton are in their late sixties and have been teaming together for over 40 years, and still work in the independents.